Last updated on March 2nd, 2022 at 04:35 pm

 Bottom line: Scribus has a lot to offer but is probably better suited for experienced designers or those who want to reach that level.
-Otherwise, the time required to become fluent with the software may outweigh the benefits.
+Otherwise, the time required to become fluent with the brochure maker may outweigh the benefits.

-This popular brochure design online software is a good choice for new designers and those who don’t need the sophisticated features of InDesign or Scribus.
+This popular brochure design tool is a good choice for new designers and those who don’t need the sophisticated features of InDesign or Scribus.
 In fact, it has become the go-to software for many do-it-yourself brochure designers.
 Its strengths include:

 - Easy to learn, especially if you work in a Windows environment

-- Offers a lot of built-in templates, with more available online
+- Offers a lot of built-in brochure templates, with more available online

 - Makes it easy to precisely lay out and style text, pictures, graphics, and more